Various Thoughts About My Work

 it always pleases me to be able to include

-links to other interviews within each new
+links to other interviews within each

-one that is posted.
+new one that is posted.
 In most cases, these

-are names that are brought up by the guest, or appear
+are names that are brought up by the guest, or

-in the biographies or obituaries.
-Only
+appear in the biographies or obituaries.

-occasionally have I introduced them in the course
+Only occasionally have I introduced them

-was, I hope, relevant and logical.
+case, the reference was, I hope, relevant and

 I freely